Quick answer

 Last evidence review date: 9 May 2026

-Source basis: Regulation (EU) 2024/1689 remains the current published EU AI Act baseline.
-This page also tracks the official 7 May 2026 Digital Omnibus provisional agreement reported by the European Commission and related EU institutional reporting.
-The agreement still requires formal adoption and publication before it changes the legal text.
+Source basis: Regulation (EU) 2024/1689 remains the existing EU AI Act baseline.
+This page also tracks the official 29 June 2026 Council-adopted Digital Omnibus text reflected in PE-CONS 30/26 and the Council final green-light press release.
+Official Journal publication and entry into force remain pending.
 This page is for operational planning and is not legal advice.

 Keep the evidence work moving

-The Digital Omnibus may change timing, but it does not remove the need to know which AI systems exist, who owns them, which vendor records support them, and what evidence a deployer can show.
+The Digital Omnibus changes timing once in force, but it does not remove the need to know which AI systems exist, who owns them, which vendor records support them, and what evidence a deployer can show.